apenella/go-docker-builder/README.md

 ```

 #### SSH agent
-To authenticate to git server, `ssh-agent` method uses the ssh agent running on you host.
-When git user is not `git`, you can define it on `GitSSHUser` attribute.
+To authenticate to the git server, `ssh-agent` method uses the SSH agent running on your host.
+When your SSH user is not `git`, you can define it on `GitSSHUser` attribute.
 ```go
 type SSHAgentAuth struct {
 	GitSSHUser string